A guarantee or a guess, which would you choose?

 How could 10% fully guaranteed for funds used to calculate the income accumulation be less available money than a similar product offering far less guaranteed interest?

-Simple: the factor used to actually determine the income will be lower, it is all smoke and mirrors.
+Simple: the factor used to determine the income will be lower, it is all smoke and mirrors.
 It makes no difference how much interest is offered because the only financial calculator that makes a difference is the “factor.”

-Guaranteed or a derivative, which would you use to base your future important income on?
+Guaranteed or a derivative, which would you use to base your important future income on?